Dynatrace/dynatrace-configuration-as-code-core/CONTRIBUTING.md

 ## Building the Dynatrace Configuration as Code Core libraries

-The libraries are written in [Go](https://golang.org/), so you will need to have [installed Go](https://golang.org/dl/) to build it.
+The libraries are written in [Go](https://golang.org/), so you'll need to have [installed Go](https://golang.org/dl/) to build it.

-As the libraries themselves provide no exectuable you may compile them using `make compile`, but there are no executables to be built and used.
+As the libraries provide no executables, you may compile them using `make compile`, but there are no executables to be built and used.

-Generally make sure to take a look at the [Makefile](./Makefile) to see available build targets.
+Generally, make sure to take a look at the [Makefile](./Makefile) to see available build targets.

 ## Testing the Dynatrace Configuration as Code Core libraries